sitechop/sitechop.github.io/_posts/2016-01-16-deploying-rails-capistrano.markdown

 You are going to need a Rails production sever and a git repository of your project, in order to deploy with Capistrano.
 Additionally you will want a special Deploy user with limited permissions for Capistrano to use.
 I wrote a few guides to take you through everything.

-#### Here's my h4

-To set up a production sever you can follow my two guides [Installing Ruby on Rails and MySQL on Ubuntu](/ubuntu/installing-rails-mysql-ubuntu), and [Installing Passenger and Nginx on Ubuntu](/ubuntu/installing-passenger-nginx-ubuntu).
+To set up a production sever you can follow my two guides [Installing Ruby on Rails and MySQL on Ubuntu](/posts/installing-rails-mysql-ubuntu), and [Installing Passenger and Nginx on Ubuntu](/posts/installing-nginx-passenger-ubuntu).

-##### and an h5 of course.

-As for the Git repository, you can simply use GitHub, or if you want I wrote a tutorial [Installing git and setting up a private repository](/ubuntu/installing-git-ubuntu-creating-repository).
+As for the Git repository, you can simply use GitHub, or if you want I wrote a tutorial [Installing git from source](/posts/installing-git-source-ubuntu).

 Now let's take a look at what we'll be doing throughout this guide.